 Desiccated Liver Nutrition

-Rich in B vitamins, heme iron, vitamin A, copper, vitamin C, and rare peptides, desiccated liver’s nutritional profile is truly impressive.
+Rich in B vitamins, heme iron, vitamin A, copper, vitamin C, and rare peptides, the nutritional profile of desiccated liver is impressive.

 Below is a chart highlighting the difference between ground beef and beef liver.
-Desiccated beef liver (freeze-dried) captures nearly all of fresh liver’s best ‘active ingredients.’
+Desiccated beef liver (freeze-dried) captures nearly all of fresh liver’s micronutrient profile.

 |Nutrient||Beef, Muscle Meat (100 grams)||Beef Liver (100 grams)|